-Please submit questions related to 3D printing and requests using this form.
-We will contact you to discuss any issues or concerns about your proposed print within 1-2 business days, as well as discuss your timeframe, color options, etc. We will also give you a projected time frame for when the print would be available.
+Please submit questions related to 3D printing and requests to have something printed using this form.
+The 3D Printing Service Team will contact you to discuss any issues or concerns about your proposed print within 1 business day, as well as discuss your timeframe and color options.
+We will also give you a projected time frame completion.

 Common QuestionsWhat is the turnaround time for a print request?